Xq333/Libft/README.md

 The code for this project is provided under the MIT License.

-Feel free to reach out if you have any questions or need further information about the **get_next_line** project.
+Feel free to reach out if you have any questions or need further information about the **Libft** project.

 Happy coding! 🚀